corneliakramer/rock-paper-scissors/README.md

 ### Installing
 Note: This instruction is written for Windows users.
-1. Open command terminal (e.g. Git Bash) and move to the desired location for application.
+1. Start Docker and open a command terminal (e.g. Git Bash) and move to the desired location for application.
 1. Clone the applications repository
       ```
       git clone https://github.com/corneliakramer/rock-paper-scissors.git
       ```